Continually Updated Clinical Reference

 When there are special concerns, possible interventions should include psychiatric consultation, short-term hospitalization, placing a helper with the family, arranging follow-up counseling, and calling out-of-town relatives to assist.

 The presence of family members during resuscitation remains controversial.
-While the American College of Emergency Physicians does not have a formal policy on the practice, they recommend each ED create their own policy.
-Recent surveys indicate only approximately 5% of hospitals in the United States have formal policies on family presence.
-The 2000 American Heart Association guidelines support the option for family members to be present.
+[25, 26, 27, 28, 42] The 2012 American College of Emergency Physicians policy on providing care to children in the ED states “the option of family member presence should be encouraged for all aspects of ED care.”
+The 2005 American Heart Association guidelines support the option for family members to be present.
 Formal programs can help create a more structured setting for an otherwise potentially chaotic situation.
 Hospitals wishing to create a program should designate a staff member to help assess a family's suitability and wishes, help prepare the family members for what they will see, explain the process when they are in the room, and provide support before, during, and after the experience.

 Holding the baby